SyamSundarKirubakaran/serverless-twitter/README.md

 | Delete Tweet  | DELETE  | https://{{apiId}}.execute-api.us-east-1.amazonaws.com/dev/tweet/{tweetId}  |
 | Get Signed URL for Image Upload   | GET  | https://{{apiId}}.execute-api.us-east-1.amazonaws.com/dev/tweet/signedUrl/{tweetId}  |

+ps: replace `us-east-1` with your aws deployment region.

 You can also import the provided Postman Collection to take a quick look at the exposed endpoints.
 Also make sure to fill up apiId and authToken environment variables to make endpoints intract with the deplpoyed serverless application.

 **Screenshots**<br />